 MEDDIC, BANT and SPICED Qualification

-This template analyzes whether a customer has been properly qualified according to established sales methodologies.
+This section analyzes whether a customer has been properly qualified according to established sales methodologies.
 The goal is to ensure the sales representative has gathered the critical information needed to determine if a prospect is a good fit.

 Output Format: The analysis is presented in a Qualification Tile.
 Each criterion of the chosen framework (MEDDIC, BANT, or SPICED) is color-coded to show its status: